drbinna/NBA-Stats-RAG-Pipeline/README.md

 1. Load data – Ingest CSVs related to NBA game information from the 2023-24 and 2024-25 seasons into PostgresSQL tables.
 Note this data is limited to only matchups involving at least one Western Conference team for size considerations.
 2. Create embeddings – Generate text embeddings with Ollama [`nomic-embed-text`](https://ollama.com/library/nomic-embed-text) and store them alongside the source rows.
 3. Retrieve and join – Perform semantic retrieval using the `pgvector` extension to find relevant game summaries, then join the matched embeddings back to the original structured table rows to provide factual context.
-4. Answer questions – Use Llama [`llama3.2:3b`](https://ollama.com/library/llama3.2:3b) to produce answers grounded on the retrieved data to the questions under the **Submission Requirements** section.
-If you find this model too large for your machine, feel free to use a smaller model and note this in your submission.
+4. Answer questions – Use Llama [`llama3.2:1b`](https://ollama.com/library/llama3.2:1b) to produce answers grounded on the retrieved data to the questions under the **Submission Requirements** section.
+The 1b model provides faster responses with lower resource usage while maintaining accuracy when provided with well-structured context from the retrieval pipeline.

 **The data provided in this repository is proprietary and strictly confidential.
 It is provided exclusively for use within this technical project and must not be copied, shared, or distributed.**